wgroeneveld/serve-my-jams/README.md

 > A minimalistic jamstack-augmented microservice for webmentions etc

+⚠️ As of 7 april 2021, this repository is **no longer being maintained**.
+A fork of serve-my-jams called [go-jamming](https://github.com/wgroeneveld/go-jamming) is available instead, powered by Go - "go" check it out!

+---

 **Are you looking for a way to DO something with this?** See https://github.com/wgroeneveld/jam-my-stack !

 This is a set of minimalistic [Koa-based](https://koajs.com/) microservices that aid you in your IndieWeb Jamstack coolness 😎 (name-dropping).
 While [jam-my-stack](https://github.com/wgroeneveld/jam-my-stack) is a set of scripts used to run at checkin-time, this is a dymamic service that handles requests.